-- Column F: You may claim an investment credit of 4% of the investment credit base for all qualifying property listed in column A, except property for which you are claiming the research and development credit in column G. Multiply the column E amount by 4% (.04). - Column G: You may claim an investment credit of 7% of the investment credit base for all qualifying research and development property.
-Multiply column E amount by 7% (.07).
+- Column F: You may claim an investment credit for manufacturing and production, retail enterprise, waste treatment, and pollution control property.
+The credit is of 4% of the investment credit base for the qualifying property listed in column A, except property for eligible farmers which you are claiming in column H, and the research and development credit in column G. Multiply the column E amount by 4% (0.04). - Column G: You may claim an investment credit of 7% of the investment credit base for all qualifying research and development property.
+Multiply column E amount by 7% (0.07). - Column H You may claim an investment credit of 20% of the investment credit base for all qualifying properties placed in service on or after April 1, 2022 which were principally used by the farmer in the production of goods by farming, agriculture, horticulture, floriculture or viticulture, if you are an eligible farmer.
+Multiply the column E amount by 20% (0.2).